Best Compound Interest Investments in Canada and the USA (2026)

 Step 6: Resist Reacting to Market Volatility

 The biggest threat to compound interest is investor behavior: selling during downturns, chasing hot investments, or abandoning a strategy after a bad year.
 Every interruption to compounding resets a portion of the timeline.
-Systematic contributions through market cycles — dollar-cost averaging — reduce the behavioral risk and often produce better outcomes than attempting to time the market [SOURCE NEEDED].
+Systematic contributions through market cycles — dollar-cost averaging — remove the decision entirely, which is the point: the risk being managed is your own reaction to a falling market, not the market itself.

 Common Mistakes in Compound Interest Investing